 What Is The Gate Times?

-It’s best to enter the park as early as possible for the best sights of the predatory game like lions.
-There are around five gates that you can choose to enter from, depending on where you’re coming from.
+You can choose to enter from around five gates, depending on where you’re coming from.
 The gates open and close depending on the season as well.

 You can expect an earlier start in December from 6:10 to 6:55 in September, while it will close anywhere from 19:35 to 18:50 respectively.